 USDA Contracting Officers must apply existing FASCSA orders to the basic contract award.
 Orders issued against the basic contract award would subsequently apply the FASCSA orders.
-Solicitations issued after 12/04/2023 and not yet awarded must be amended to add the applicable FASCSA clause/provision (52.204-28, 52.204-29, 52.204-30).
-No later than June 4, 2024, contracts must be modified to add the applicable clause(s) and incorporate applicable FASCSA orders issued after the date of contract award.
+No later than June 4, 2024, contracts were to be modified to add the applicable clause(s) and incorporate applicable FASCSA orders issued after the date of contract award.

-GSA contracts will have the applicable FASCSA clauses included no later than June 4, 2024.
+GSA contracts will have the applicable FASCSA clauses included.
 Orders or calls against contracts (GSA, USDA, or others) that have the applicable FASCSA clauses included do not need to add the clauses at the order/call level.
 Orders or calls against GSA contracts that do not have the applicable FASCSA clauses included need to add the clauses at the order/call level.